 Girls and cars, cars and girls -- no two subjects have had a greater impact on males since the dawn of our species.
 The lengths at which they’ll go to taste the fruits of both, limitless.
 Mesmerized by curves, straight lines that flow, right into crevices with depths unknown.
 To hear her purr, feel the revving deep within; to watch her surge, makes a man want to sin.
 From birth it's an active pursuit, of any viable prospect that could deliver these two.
 The call to be in the service of a bright set of eyes and glowing headlights.
 A smart young chap never misses the opportunity to bask in the glow of feminine light that can only be compared to a spark in the dead of night.
 To capture the magic found in moments of freedom that come when this coupling reaches its pinnacle.
 Whenever the two become one it's a case of spontaneous combustion.
 Observing in awe at the vibrancy on display as car and girl, girl and car, waltz in their own special way.
 He, forever a slave to immortalizing the irresistible gravity that will be formed when car and girl coalesce. ~ Francesca

 Miss American Pie drove her Chevy to the levee, but the levee was dry.
 Eight miles a gallon and driving fast, she landed foul on the grass.
 No James Dean to borrow her a coat.
 Moss grows fat on a rolling stone and while we were looking down, the jester stole the thorny crown.
 Jack is nimble, Jack is quick, Jack Flash sits on a candlestick.
 No angel born in Hell and fire is the Devil’s only friend, and the three men we admire most, The Father, Son, the Holy Ghost, they caught the last train to the coast.
 There we are, all in one place.
 A generation lost in space.
-No time left to start again, but them good ol’ boys are drinking whiskey and rye, singing ‘Bye-bye, Miss American Pie, this will be the day that we die’.
+No time left to start again, but them good old boys are drinking Whiskey and Rye, singing ‘Bye-bye, Miss American Pie -- this will be the day that we die’.

 There was a town where everything was forbidden.
-Now, since the only thing that wasn’t forbidden was the games of soldiers, the town’s youngsters used to assemble on meadows behind the town and spend the day there playing soldiers.
-But at home nobody ever taught us how to light a cigarette in a storm of rain, nor how a fire could be made with wet wood – nor that it is best to stick a bayonet in the belly because there it doesn’t get jammed, as it does in the ribs.
-Why do they never tell us that you are poor devils like us, that your mothers are just as anxious as ours, and that we have the same fear of death, and the same dying and the same agony.
+Now, since the only thing that was not forbidden was the war game, the town’s youngsters used to assemble on meadows behind the town and spend the day there playing soldiers.
+Although at home nobody ever taught us how to light a cigarette in a storm of rain, nor how a fire could be made with wet wood -- nor that it is best to stick a bayonet in the belly because there it does not get jammed, as it does in the ribs.
+Why do they never tell us that you are poor devils like us, that your mothers are just as anxious as ours, and that we have the same fear of death, and the same dying and the same agony?
 Forgive me, buddy; how could you be my enemy?
-Grown-ups are an untrustworthy, treacherous lot, they don’t take their games in the serious wholehearted way children do, and yet they too have their own games, one more serious than the other, one game inside another, so that it’s impossible to discover what the real one is -- and to think that when we grow up we may be as stupid as they are.
+Grown-ups are an untrustworthy, treacherous lot, they do not take their games in the serious wholehearted way children do, and yet they too have their own games, one more serious than the other, one game inside another, so that it is impossible to discover what the real one is -- and to think that when we grow up we may be as stupid as they are.

-The river reflected whatever it chose of sky and bridge and burning tree, and when the boy had oared his boat through the reflections they closed again, completely, as if they had never been.
+The river reflected whatever it chose of sky and bridge and burning tree, and when the undergraduate had oared his boat through the reflections they closed again, completely, as if they had never been.
 There one might have sat the clock round lost in thought.
-Thought, to call it by a prouder name than it deserved, had let its line down into the stream.
-It swayed, minute after minute, hither and thither among the reflections and the weeds, letting the water lift it and sink it until the sudden conglomeration of an idea at the end of one’s line: and then the cautious hauling of it in, and the careful laying of it out.
-Alas, laid on the grass how small, how insignificant this thought looked; the sort of fish that a good fisherman puts back into the water so that it may grow fatter and be one day worth cooking and eating.
+Thought - to call it by a prouder name than it deserved - had let its line down into the stream.
+It swayed, minute after minute, hither and thither among the reflections and the weeds, letting the water lift it and sink it until - you know the little tug - the sudden conglomeration of an idea at the end of one's line: and then the cautious hauling of it in, and the careful laying of it out.
+Alas, laid on the grass how small, how insignificant this thought of mine looked; the sort of fish that a good fisherman puts back into the water so that it may grow fatter and be one day worth cooking and eating.